Oligohydramnios (Low Amniotic Fluid)

 Diagnosis of Oligohydramnios

-High risk pregnancies, or women with risk factors for oligohydramnios, should have an AFI assessment once a week if they are less than 41 weeks of gestation and the AFI is 8 cm or higher.
-If the AFI is 5 – 8 cm at less than 41 weeks, a twice-weekly AFI assessment is justified because these women have a high risk of AFI being 5 cm or lower within 4 days.
+High risk pregnancies, or women with risk factors for oligohydramnios, should have an AFI assessment once a week.
+Further if AFI measurements are between 5 and 9 centimeters at a gestational age of less than 41 weeks, a twice-weekly AFI assessment is justified.

 Managing Oligohydramnios Throughout Pregnancy

 There is no long-term treatment for oligohydramnios.
-However, oral intake (drinking) of fluids, having a saline solution instilled into the amniotic sac (amniofusion), and other intravenous fluid delivery can temporarily increase amniotic fluid.
+However, oral intake of fluids, instillation of a saline solution into the amniotic sac (amnio-fusion), and other intravenous fluid delivery methods, can temporarily increase amniotic fluid.

 Oligohydramnios in the second trimester

 During this period, management and prognosis depend on the cause and severity of the oligohydramnios.
-In boderline / low normal amniotic fluid volume, there typically is a good prognosis.
-Serial ultrasounds are recommended to determine if the condition is stable, resolved, or has progressed to oligohydramnios and fetal growth restriction.
+In amniotic fluid levels that border on normal, there typically is a good prognosis.
+Serial ultrasounds are recommended to determine if the condition is stable, resolved, or has progressed into more severe oligohydramnios or fetal growth restriction.
+When more severe oligohydramnios is present in the second trimester, fetal or neonatal death may occur.

 Oligohydramnios in the third trimester